 First, let me point out that when a so-called double or astral form of an embodied person is seen, it is admitted that the person whose apparitional-form appears, does not leave the locality he occupies.
 The apparitional-form transcends space or is transferred through space, while the real individual, or original of the apparition, remains in unaltered locality.
 I beg my readers to hold hard to this fact, as it is the key to all similar manifestations originating with spirits in other planes.
-There is but one law or process under which such phenomena occur, and the above facts, which come within classified human experience, illustrate and explain the process under which such apparitions occur, irrespective of the plane or sphere occupied by the spirit or self who is thus represented, or of the plane in which the apparitions manifest.
+There is but one law or process under which such phenomena occur, and the above facts, which come within classified human experience, illustrate and explain the process under which such apparitions occur, irrespective of the plane or sphere occupied in the circle of becoming.
+If the original spirit has passed through the second death process, and thereby shed all earthly (astral) elements, the apparitional-form presented will be of a much higher order than if the original still occupied the disembodied earth sphere, because the life germ transfer red in the connecting ray or mediacy and used as the basis of the apparitional-form is then of a higher mode.